Geometric bound on structure factor

-As shown by Eq.~\eqref{Sq}, the static structure factor of band insulators is determined solely by the Bloch wavefunction of occupied bands.
-This observation suggests that the structure factor may be connected to quantum geometry.
-Indeed, the connection becomes clear when we expand the structure factor in powers of $q$:
+As shown by Eq.~\eqref{Sq}, the static structure factor of band insulators is determined solely by the Bloch wavefunction of occupied bands, suggesting a connection between the structure factor and quantum geometry.
+The connection becomes clear by expanding $S(\vec{q})$ in powers of $q$:

 where $\bar{q}_{\alpha}\equiv q_{\alpha}/n^{1/d}=q_{\alpha}a$ is the dimensionless wavevector with $a\equiv V_{\rm uc}^{1/d}$.
 The quadratic coefficient $K$, recently termed the quantum weight, is directly given by the quantum metric of the occupied bands~\cite{onishi_topological_2024}